English

 There are primarily two types of Cross-Chain Atomic Swaps:

 • On-Chain Atomic Swaps: These swaps occur directly on the blockchain, utilizing the native assets of both chains involved.
 This method typically requires the assets to be native to the blockchain, which can limit the scope of possible trades.
+However, it offers high security and transparency as all transactions are recorded on the blockchain.

 Examples of Cross-Chain Atomic Swaps